doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

     }
 }
 ```
-_This program will crash if you pipe something into it, because the pipe won't be opened for writing!_
+_Note that this program will crash if you pipe something into it, because the pipe won't be opened for writing!_

 Thus, the only way to "un-dopplegang" stdio is to swap out some file descriptors.
-The easiest way to do so is by using pipes and redirections while invoking programs from a shell like `bash`.
+The most common way to do so is by using pipes and redirections while invoking programs from a shell like `bash`.
 Observe every stdio file being replaced in the following snippet.

 ```
-λ echo '/dev/pts/ who?' | ls -la /proc/self/fd 2>output.err | tee output.txt
+λ ls -la /proc/self/fd <input.txt 2>output.err | tee output.txt
 total 0
-dr-x------ 2 sweater sweater  0 Apr  5 01:20 ./
+dr-x------ 2 sweater sweater  0 Apr  7 19:26 ./
-dr-xr-xr-x 9 sweater sweater  0 Apr  5 01:20 ../
+dr-xr-xr-x 9 sweater sweater  0 Apr  7 19:26 ../
-lr-x------ 1 sweater sweater 64 Apr  5 01:20 0 -> pipe:[8367988]
+lr-x------ 1 sweater sweater 64 Apr  7 19:26 0 -> /tmp/input.txt
-l-wx------ 1 sweater sweater 64 Apr  5 01:20 1 -> pipe:[8367990]
+l-wx------ 1 sweater sweater 64 Apr  7 19:26 1 -> pipe:[3717804]
-l-wx------ 1 sweater sweater 64 Apr  5 01:20 2 -> /home/sweater/output.err
+l-wx------ 1 sweater sweater 64 Apr  7 19:26 2 -> /tmp/output.err
-lr-x------ 1 sweater sweater 64 Apr  5 01:20 3 -> /proc/26527/fd
+lr-x------ 1 sweater sweater 64 Apr  7 19:26 3 -> /proc/19836/fd
 ```
-_Input and output are piped, while stderr is recorded into a regular file. bash 5.0.7._
+_Input is a file, the output is piped, while stderr is recorded into a regular file. bash 5.0.7._

 > Note! `tee` is a very useful program for situations when you need to have an interactive session, traces of which you want to preserve for a later review or further automated manipulation.
 > It displays whatever it gets into STDIN into STDOUT, but also records that data into file.